ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/index.rst

 * Maternal hypertensive disorders

-The remainder of this document describes maternal disorders overall and describes the strategy for capturing the burden of the maternal disorders subcauses that are not explicitly modeled above.
+The remainder of this document describes maternal disorders overall, describes the strategy for capturing the burden of the maternal disorders subcauses that are not explicitly modeled above, and explains how to incorporate multiple modeled subcauses into the same simulation.

 Disease Overview
 ----------------